 The central command to the employee is to “obey.”
-They are to obey their “masters” (employers).
-The quality of the Christian employee should be different from those without Christ.
+They are to obey their “masters” (employers in our culture).
+The Christian employee’s work quality should be different from those without Christ.
 An owner should see the difference immediately.

-We would think that it would be sufficient that these slaves simply obey but they are to obey “in all things.”
+We would think that it would be sufficient that these slaves obey, but they are to obey “in all things.”
 God does not want us to justify sloppy work.

 These masters are only masters “according to the flesh.”
 Our true master is Jesus Christ.

 “not with eyeservice, as men-pleasers”